 870(q) 871Strategies to redirect appropriated career funding in secondary and postsecondary institutions to support career academies and career-themed courses that lead to industry certification.

-894(4) 895The State Board of Education shall establish a process for the continual and uninterrupted review of newly proposed core secondary courses and existing courses requested to be considered as core courses to ensure that sufficient rigor and relevance is provided for workforce skills and postsecondary education and aligned to state curriculum standards.
+894(4) 895The State Board of Education shall establish a process for the continual and uninterrupted review of newly proposed core secondary courses and existing courses requested to be considered as core courses to ensure that sufficient rigor and relevance is provided for workforce skills and postsecondary education and aligned to state curriculum standards.947(a) 948The review of newly proposed core secondary courses shall be the responsibility of a curriculum review committee whose membership is approved by CareerSource Florida, Inc. The membership of the committee shall include:9801.
+981Three certified high school counselors recommended by the Florida Association of Student Services Administrators.

 9952.
 996Three assistant superintendents for curriculum and instruction, recommended by the Florida Association of District School Superintendents, who serve in districts that operate successful career and professional academies pursuant to s.
 10261003.492 1027or a successful series of courses that lead to industry certification.
 Committee members in this category shall employ the expertise of appropriate subject area specialists in the review of proposed courses.
+10583.
+1059Three workforce representatives recommended by the Department of Economic Opportunity.

 10694.
 1070Three admissions directors of postsecondary institutions accredited by the Southern Association of Colleges and Schools, representing both public and private institutions.